Hkaar/UI-Manager/README.md

 ## Overview
-UI Manger aims to help you in managing your ui more easily, and faster with less code inside your program, with a easy to use interface so it's easy to use and learn for use in your program.
+UI Manger aims to help you in managing your ui more easily, and faster with less code inside your program, with an easy to use interface so it's easy to use and learn for use in your program.

 ## License